dan-amorim-o/dan-amorim.github.io/README.md

 ## Welcome to my page

-Here you can see more information about me:
+Here you can find more information about me:

 - [CV](https://dan-amorim.github.io/CV.pdf)
 - [LinkedIn](https://linkedin.com/in/daniel-amorim-de-oliveira)